 (1) The PN-T-597 Block is subject to an injunction and our bid for the concession has been suspended.
-See "-Item 3.
-Key Information-D. Risk factors-Risks relating to our business-The PN-T-597concession is subject to an injunction and may not close."
+See "Item 3.
+Key Information-D. Risk factors-Risks relating to our business-The PN-T-597 Concession Agreement in Brazil may not close."

-The following table sets forth information as of December 31, 2014 on our concessions in Brazil in which we have a current or future working interest, including the BCAM-40 Concession as well as the Round 11 and the Round 12 concessions.
+The following table sets forth information as of December 31, 2015 on our concessions in Brazil in which we have a current or future working interest, including the BCAM-40 Concession and the concessions from bidding rounds 11, 12 and 13.